aristanetworks/ansible-cvp/ansible_collections/arista/cvp/docs/how-to/cvp-authentication.md

 5. Run the playbook with `ansible-playbook example.yaml --ask-vault-pass` or instead of `--ask-vault-pass` provide the password with any other methods as described in the [ansible vault documentation](https://docs.ansible.com/ansible/latest/user_guide/vault.html#using-encrypted-variables-and-files).

-> NOTE Encrypting individual variables using vault is not yet supported.
+> NOTE Encrypting individual variables using vault may not be supported - cf notes at the end of ## On-premise CloudVision authentication section

 ## CloudVision as a Service authentication